 Internal communicators are expected to plan and execute large strategic campaigns, often without much lead time and zero budget.
+That's where an internal communications strategy template can come in handy.

 When you have to move fast, it can be hard to be strategic.
 Your approach feels rushed and your audience gets the short end of the stick.